Q: How do I import my custom Leadtimes to Ship on my Amazon listings?

 However, Amazon requires that we submit the Leadtime to Ship field when we update quantities and prices or you click the Update Listings button.
 If we leave this field empty in the files we submit, Amazon will automatically set your lead time to their default value of 1-2 days.

 If you have established specific lead times on any of your Amazon listings, you will need to add those lead times to Solid Commerce immediately after you import your listings.
 Otherwise your custom lead times will be reset by Amazon to the default setting of 1-2 days as we update quantities and prices or your update your listing settings.
-For a template and instructions, please see The Data That Imports With Your Amazon Listings.
+For a template and instructions, please see Importing Your Amazon Listings and Amazon Data.

 Q: How do I change the Leadtime to Ship on my Amazon listings?